Eye protection for sports: How to choose sports goggles

 It is very important to keep your helmet on during paintball games, to prevent a ruptured eyeball, detached retina or even loss of an eye.

-It was eventually recognized that the high speed of handballs compressed the ball enough to protrude through the opening and cause serious eye damage.
+It was eventually recognized that the high speed of handballs compressed the ball enough to protrude through the opening and potentially cause serious eye damage.
 The use of handball goggles without lenses is strongly discouraged.

 Paintball players also are at extreme risk of devastating eye injuries if they fail to wear full facial protection.

-Final visual acuity was 20/40 or better in only 36 percent of the injured eyes, and 18 eyes (50 percent) had permanent vision loss that was worse than 20/200.
+Final visual acuity was 20/40 or sharper in only 36% of the injured eyes, and 18 eyes (50%) had permanent vision loss that was below 20/200.

 Sport goggles must be properly fit to the individual wearer.
-This is particularly important with children, because the normal temptation is to purchase a larger goggle than is needed today so the youngster has "room to grow."
+This is particularly important with children, because the normal temptation is to purchase a larger goggle than is needed so the youngster has "room to grow."

 Never let your child play hockey without wearing a face mask.
-Hockey pucks are very dense and hard, and when one hits an eye at high speed, it can cause vision loss and even total blindness.
+Hockey pucks are very dense and hard, and when one hits an eye at high speed, it can potentially cause vision loss and even blindness.

-Some growing room is acceptable, and sports goggles are made to be somewhat flexible in their width adjustment.
-But if the frames are too large and don't fit properly, the amount of protection they provide will be compromised, increasing the risk of eye injury.
+Some growing room is acceptable, and sports goggles are commonly made to be somewhat flexible in their width adjustment.
+But if the frames are too large and don't fit properly, the amount of protection they provide can be compromised, increasing the risk of eye injury.
 It's a risk not worth taking.

 By the same token, permitting a youngster to continue wearing goggles that he or she has outgrown can be just as dangerous.